-To date, only 3 wells have been fracked in the Kimberley but already significant issues have occurred.
-Community members found Buru Energy’s Yulleroo 2 well leaking greenhouse gases.
-It was later revealed that this well hadn’t been inspected by any government department for 7 years, from when it was drilled until the second leak was reported in 2015.
-At the Asgard well site near the Fitzroy River, wastewater was found to be radioactive.
+To date, only three wells have been fracked in the Kimberley but already significant issues have occurred.
+Community members found Buru Energy’s Yulleroo 2 well was leaking greenhouse gases.
+It was later revealed that this well hadn’t been inspected by any government department for seven years, from when it was drilled until the second leak was reported in 2015.
+At the Asgard well site near the Fitzroy River, wastewater from the well was found to be radioactive.

-If this industry can’t be safely managed with just a few wells, the impact tens of thousands of wells could be catastrophic for this iconic region.
-Although the WA Government has committed to safeguards including veto rights for Traditional Owners and freeholders, these protections are yet to be enacted.
+If this industry can’t be safely managed with just a few wells, the impact of tens of thousands of wells would be catastrophic for this iconic region.
+Although the WA Government has committed to some safeguards including veto rights for Traditional Owners and freeholders, these protections are yet to be enacted.

 Now more than ever, your support is needed to join Traditional Owners and the communities of the Kimberley speaking out to help stop oil and gas companies industrialising this iconic region and to keep the Kimberley frack free.